 It's All About You

 Forgiveness is for you, comes from you and is your responsibility to yourself.
-In other words it's all about you and your well-being.
-To forgive, you must first become aware of and acknowledge the offense that has been committed and how it's devalued you.
+In other words it's all about you!
+To forgive, one must first become aware of and acknowledge the offense that's been committed and how it has devalued you.
 This process is called validation and without it, there is nothing to forgive.
-One cannot cancel a debt they don’t know exists, which is why validation is the first step toward forgiveness.
-Everyone is different and whether it takes moments or years to validate loss, it’s essential that time not be a factor in the equation of validation.

 You Were Wronged

-Cancellation of a debt is the second step towards forgiveness.
-It is acceptance that you are giving up your right to collect what is legitimately yours because you recognize you will never get back that which was wrongfully taken.
-To put it simply, it is recognition that the debt incurred by the crook can never be repaid.
 Cancellation of a debt does not need to be communicated to the offender because forgiveness is for your benefit not theirs.
-Additionally, forgiveness does not automatically generate reconciliation between the victim and the perpetrator.
-Reconciliation is an obligation only the wrongdoer can pursue, whereas forgiveness is a responsibility regulated exclusively by the injured party.
+Also it's important to know forgiveness does not automatically generate reconciliation between the victim and the perpetrator.
+Reconciliation is an obligation only the wrongdoer can pursue and is never the victim's responsibility too seek or accept.

 Empathy Empowers You

-Be careful though to not confuse empathy with sympathy.
+Be careful to not confuse empathy with sympathy.
 Sympathy is feeling sorry for the culprit and is equated with pity.
 In the Greek, ‘sym’ means together and ‘pathos’ refers to feeling sorry or sad for.
-Another way of viewing it is that sympathy is becoming one with the trespasser in an emotionally sorrowful way, whereas empathy, in its basic form, is the action of understanding.
+Another way of viewing it is that sympathy is becoming one with the trespasser in an emotionally sorrowful way.
+Whereas empathy, in its basic form, is the action of understanding.
 Differentiating between the two is ultra-important because one entangles you with the perpetrator and the other frees you from them!

 Embrace Struggle!